 i.
-A suit which does not contemplate any urgent relief, cannot be instituted unless the plaintiff exhausts the remedy of preinstitution mediation and settlement in accordance with procedure under the Commercial Courts (Pre-Institution Mediation & Settlement) Rules, 2018.
+A suit which does not contemplate any urgent relief, cannot be instituted unless the plaintiff exhausts the remedy of pre-institution mediation and settlement in accordance with procedure under the Commercial Courts (Pre-Institution Mediation & Settlement) Rules, 2018.
 A dispute settled through such court sanctioned mediation, can be decreed in Court, so making it enforceable immediately in execution.

 - ii.
-The defendant must file its written

-Statement within 30 days and no later

-than 120 days from the date of service of

-summons, failing which, its right to file

-a written statement is forfeited.

-- iii.
+The Plaintiff must file a list of all documents in its power, control, custody or possession "pertaining to the suit" along with copies thereof, with the Plaint, when filing the same. - iii.
+The defendant must file its Written Statement within 30 days and no later than 120 days from the date of service of summons, failing which, its right to file a written statement is forfeited. - iv.
 Parties are required to complete inspection within 30 days from filing of the Written Statement or Written Statement to the Counter Claim, whichever is later.
 The Court may extend the time for a further period not exceeding 30 days.
 Exemplary costs may be levied against a party who deliberately fails to disclose all relevant documents which are in their power, possession or control.
-Parties are required to file affidavits of admission and denial of documents disclosed and inspected within 15 days of completion
+Parties are required to file affidavits of admission and denial of documents disclosed and inspected within 15 days of completion of inspection or any later date fixed by the court.